mdubinko/earleybird/README.md

 # EarleyBird
 Experimental implementation of ixml in Rust.
 Currently targeting the 20220620 spec.

-# Status as of August 25, 2022
+# Status as of Sep 6, 2022

-The test case in ixml_grammar is now passing, demonstrating full bootstrapping.
-(Start with an ixml grammar text file.
-Parse it.
-Construct a new grammar from the parse tree.
-Use it to parse a target document.)

-My overall goal is to get onboard with the ixml test suite.
-From there, incremental progress should be measurable and swift.
+The very early version of running against the test suite is now working.
+You specify a path the the ixml test suite from the command line

 # Usage

-for now `cargo test` is your best bet.
+    RUST_BACKTRACE=1 cargo run -- suite ../../ixml/tests/correct/test-catalog.xml

 # Future work

-* move to a better logging system, with a 'verbose' switch

 * more generally, performance profiling and optimization